Code-Institute-Submissions/hangman-93/README.md

 * The Computer picks a word from the chosen category and displays blanks (_'s) to the user to signify the amount of letters in the word.
 If the word contains symbols such as hyphens or numbers (1,2,3 etc.) These are displayed to the user.
 If it's roman numerals (i.e. I or V etc.) These are not displayed.
 * The User is then asked to try guess a letter that is in the word.
 The input will only allow lettera to be attempted.
 It also will tell the user if they've already attempted the letter.
 * If the User's guess is in the word, the computer displays the letter (or letters if there are multiple instances of the letter) in place of the blanks.
 If it is not in the word, the user loses a life.
+* Lives are only reduced for incorrect answers, not for reguessing the same input or inputting invalid input (i.e. numbers)
 * The User keeps guessing until they have guessed all the correct letters (They win) or runs out of lives/attempts (They lose)
 * After the game they are shown the corresponding End story, and asked if they want to play again, if they enter "Y" the game reverts back to the category choice, any other input leads back to the intro image